sixcrm/SixCRMServerless/README.md

 region=us-east-1
 output=json
 ```
+When pushing to the repository, the commit will not be deployed to production unless it has been tagged with a appropriate version number.
+Version numbers are provided as `v\d+.*`
+In order to push a commit with a tag, use git syntax as follows: `git push --follow-tags`.
+You may also configure your local git instantiation as follows if you choose: `git config --global push.followTags true`.

 To add remote fixtures execute `export AWS_PROFILE=six; serverless dynamodb executeAll --stage {stage}` (where `{stage}` is `local`, `development` or `production`).